-3 The Sout Estuary assessment was undertaken at a desktop with hydrology that was of a very low confidence.
-It is recommended that the system should be restored from a E to a D. As most of the impacts are non-flow related the present-day flows should be maintained as the recommended flow.
+3 The Sout Estuary assessment was undertaken at a desktop level with hydrology that was of a very low confidence.
+It is recommended that the system should be restored from an unstable E category to a D category.
+As most of the impacts are non-flow related the present-day flows should be maintained as the recommended flow.

-3.2 ECOLOGICAL SPECIFICATIONS
+ECOLOGICAL SPECIFICATIONS